thindil/steamsky/bin/doc/MODDING.md

 ### Adding new skills
 - To add new skill, just append it name and assigned attribute name to Skills entry.

+## Condition attribute name
+To change which attribute is used to raise character condition, open file *game.dat* in *data* directory and edit line which starts with ConditionName.
+Value after equal sign must be existing attribute name.

 ## Items